 The Meaning of Namaste

-For a long time, I said namaste after class when a teacher said it, even though I didn’t really know what it meant.
+For a while, I said namaste after a yoga class when a teacher said it, even though I didn’t really know what it meant.
+I thought I was following a cultural norm.
+I didn’t ask any questions.

-First, we have the verbal root nam (pronounced like “numb” but without the b) in Sanskrit meaning to bow, to bend, to submit.
+First, there’s the verbal root nam (pronounced like “numb” but without the b) in Sanskrit meaning to bow, to bend, to submit.
 (You can see more definitions at the Sanskrit-English dictionary)

 Okay, back to nam.
-So námah is always used with the fourth conjugation, in this case te, similar to how we might conjugate, for example, in French: je suis, tu es, il est, nous sommes, vous êtes, ils sont.
+So námah is always used with the fourth conjugation, in this case te, similar to how we might conjugate, for example, in French: je suis, tu es, il est, etc.

 Still with me?
 We now have námah + te, so how did namaste come about?